Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Introduction

 \section{Introduction}

 In recent years, smart devices with built-in personal assistants like Google Assistant and Siri are becoming omnipresent.
-Behind these intelligent systems, a key question is how to identify the underlying intent of a user utterance, which has triggered a large amount of work on intent detection \citep{hu2009understanding,tur2012towards,xu2013convolutional,ravuri2015recurrent,LiuL16,nam2016all}.
-Most existing intent detection systems are built on deep learning models trained on large-scale annotated data.
-However, as user demands and the functions of smart devices continue to grow, collecting supervised data for every new intent becomes time-consuming and labor-intensive.
+Behind these systems, a key question is how to identify the underlying intent of a user utterance, which has triggered a large amount of work on intent detection \cite{ravuri2015recurrent,LiuL16,nam2016all}.
+Most existing intent detection systems are built on models trained on annotated data.
+However, as user demands and the functions of smart devices continue to grow, collecting supervised data for every new intent becomes labor-intensive.

 To address this issue, some studies tackle intent detection in the zero-shot learning (ZSL) manner, attempting to utilize the learned knowledge of seen classes to help detect unseen classes.
-The recent methods of zero-shot intent detection (ZSID) can be roughly divided into two categories: The first category \citep{XiaZYCY18,liu2019reconstructing}, referred to as the transformation-based methods, utilizes word embeddings of label names to establish a similarity matrix, which is then used to transfer the prediction space of seen intents to unseen intents.
-Another line of work is based on the compatibility-based methods \citep{chen2016zero,kumar2017zero}, which aims to encode the label names and utterances into representations in the same semantic space and then calculate their similarity.
-In both kinds of methods, a critical problem is learning intent representations.
-However, most existing ZSID methods are class-inductive, which relies entirely on labeled data from seen intents in the training stage.
+Recent methods of ZSID can be roughly divided into two categories: The first category \cite{XiaZYCY18,liu2019reconstructing}, referred to as the transformation-based methods, utilizes word embeddings of label names to establish a similarity matrix, which is then used to transfer the prediction space of seen intents to unseen intents.
+Another line is the compatibility-based methods \cite{chen2016zero,kumar2017zero}, which aims to encode the label names and utterances into the same semantic space and then calculate their similarity.
+However, in both kinds of methods, most existing ZSID methods are \textit{inductive}, which do not consider any information about the unseen classes in the training stage.
 Consequently, the representations of unseen intents cannot be learned, resulting in two limitations.